-The NCAA defines an extra benefit as any special arrangement by an institutional employee or a representative of the institution's athletics interest to provide a student-athlete (or a student-athlete's relative or friend) a benefit that is not generally available to other Lynchburg College students and their relative and/or friends or, is not expressly authorized by NCAA legislation.
+The NCAA defines an extra benefit as any special arrangement by an institutional employee or a representative of the institution's athletics interest to provide a student-athlete (or a student-athlete's relative or friend) a benefit that is not generally available to other University of Lynchburg students and their relative and/or friends or, is not expressly authorized by NCAA legislation.

 Therefore, please be aware of the following:

 1. A student-athlete cannot accept anything from an employee of University of Lynchburg or a representative of University of Lynchburg's athletic interests (e.g., use of a car, clothing, gifts, money, tickets for any kind of entertainment, payment of long distance telephone calls).